Chapter 2 : Plausible Deniability

 Malfoy was looking distinctly irritated.
 “Yeah.
 I know.”

 Albus just shook his head, clearly struggling to find words.
 “What happened?
-When
+When did that happen?”

 “Well, I didn’t do it to myself,” Scorpius snapped.
 “I was leaving charms with Noah, and suddenly he started laughing.”
 He looked at Rose.
 “Do you have any idea what happened, Red?”